The School of Biomedical Engineering, Science, and Health Systems

 Financial support for qualified students pursuing studies toward the MS and PhD degrees is available in the form of research assistantships, teaching assistantships, graduate assistantships, and fellowships.

-Dean's Fellowships are available for outstanding applicants to the School when other forms of financial assistance are not available.
-This Fellowship provides approximately 40% of a student's tuition for the first year and is renewable depending on the student's academic performance.
+Dean's Fellowships are available for outstanding applicants to the School's Master programs and are renewable depending on the student's academic performance.
 Fellowship applicants must be seeking full-time study only at the master's level.
-Other requirements include a GPA of 3.5 or better in their bachelor's program and submission of GRE scores.
+Other requirements include a GPA of 3.5 or better in the student's bachelor's program and submission of GRE scores.
 For international students, a TOEFL score of 260 or better is required.
-For more information regarding international applicant requirements, view the International Students Admissions Information page.
+For more information regarding international applicant requirements, view the International Students Admission Information page.

 For further assistance, students should contact the Office of Graduate Admissions.